liesnikov/extensible-elaborator/paper/main.md

 Every time an equality constraint is created we return a metavariable that stands for the unified term.
 This metavariable is used for unification problems that are created in the extended contexts -- in this case second argument of the Pi-type, but also when solving equalities concerning two data constructors.
 We do this to tackle the "spine problem" [@victorlopezjuanPracticalHeterogeneousUnification2021, sec.
 1.4] -- as we operate according to the "well-typed modulo constraints" principle, essentially providing a placeholder that is guaranteed to preserve well-typedness in the extended context. [^anti-unification-note]
-Finally, `ma` has to be applied to a closure which will keep track of the delayed substitution.
+Finally, `ma` has to be applied to a closure, which will keep track of the delayed substitution.

 Then we can constrain the co-domains of Pi-types in an extended context.
 In case one of the solvers the constraints created in the extended context might need to know the exact shape of `ma`, we can block on the metavariable later, freezing the rest of the problem until it is instantiated.